rcos/CSCI-4470-OpenSource/Modules/TestingAndCI/Lab-TestingAndCI.md

 	- You don't need to execute the Experimental Build every time you want to test your solution.
 Instead you can execute the test directly.
 	-  To find out the proper command to exercise the test outside of the Experimental build, try: *ctest -N -VV -R TestNewArrayInterpolationDense*.
 In this command, the *-N* flag says not to actually run the test, the *-VV* flag says to give a verbose output, and the *-R* flag gives the name of the test to simulate.
 	-  *[Optional]* This is a pretty simple change and a pretty simple error.
 You should be able to quickly figure out the error by comparing the new file to the original and by maybe putting in a few print statements to find where the error is occurring.
 However, cMake does allow you to run the code with debug enabled so that you can use your favorite debugger.
 As an optional step, figure out how to turn on Debug in the VTK build and use a debugger to find the error above.
+4. Add a screenshot of your fixed test submission in the Experimental Dashboard to your Lab notebook.

 ***When you are finished, push your Lab 8 report to your Lab Notebook repository and post a text file with a link to the Lab 8 report on Submitty.***